2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Invoice filtering

-Invoices can be filtered via the quick filters located next to the search button or the advanced filters, which can be toggled by clicking the (Help) link on the top.
-Users can filter invoices by store, order id, item id, status, or date.
+Invoices can be filtered via the quick filters located next to the search button or the advanced filters, which can be toggled by clicking the (Help) link at the top.
+Users can filter invoices by store, order ID, item ID, status, or date.

 #### Invoice export